Coronavirus (COVID-19): Recycling and waste collections

 - These bags should then be placed into another bag, tied securely and kept separate from other waste

 - This should be put aside for at least 72 hours before being put in your usual external household waste bin

 Other household waste can be disposed of as normal.

 While our crews are using cleaning gels, gloves and are socially distancing, they are still recommending you wipe the handles of the wheeled bins before you take them back, as our teams handle many bins a day.

-Please note that West Sussex County Council's Household Waste Recycling Sites (also known as HWRS, Amenity Sites, Civic Amenity Sites, Rubbish Dumps, Recycling Centres and Tips) across West Sussex are now closed until further notice.
+Please note that West Sussex County Council's Household Waste Recycling Sites (also known as HWRS, Amenity Sites, Civic Amenity Sites, Rubbish Dumps, Recycling Centres or Tips) across West Sussex have re-opened with some restrictions and safe distancing requirements.

-- West Sussex Household Waste Recycling Sites - on the Recycle for West Sussex website
+- Shoreham Household Waste Recycling Site - on the WSCC website